zhangb1/gdc-workflow-cwl-v1/README.md

 ## CAVATICA

-CWL.v1 also can import to [CAVATICA](http://cavatica.sbgenomics.com)
+These cwl.v1  also can be imported to [CAVATICA](http://cavatica.sbgenomics.com) by using Rabix Composer.